nodecosmos/nodecosmos_server/doc/Model.md

 ### Exceptions

-* For simple models that don't have partials, we define all the logic in main model file and don't create
+* For simple models that don't have partials, we define all the logic in main model file
-  `<model>/<operation>.rs` file.